m0wmt/audio-guestbook/JOURNAL.md

 * Handle possible errors.
 * Can we use the telephone dial to carry out actions?
 * Use [Barr Group](https://barrgroup.com/sites/default/files/barr_c_coding_standard_2018.pdf) C coding standards - In progress.
 * Replace original microphone with an electret one.
+Waiting on manufacture of the replacement microphone housing - request sent to 3D offsite manufacturer.